Skip to main content

 It’s inevitable that you will have to share some confidential information with potential buyers during the course of a sale process.
 Anyone thinking about buying your business will want to do at least some level of diligence before transferring a large sum to your bank account.
 The following are some easy tips you can follow to protect against misuse or theft of your company’s confidential information when letting potential buyers take a look:

 1. Make sure a good Non-Disclosure Agreement (NDA) is in place with each potential buyer before you begin discussions with them (and especially before giving them access to thousands of confidential documents in a data room).
-(For example, see our Cooley GO Docs Mutual NDA and NDA

 2. A good NDA will cover lots of stuff: some topics that are often covered in an NDA between a potential buyer and seller include who has access to information, what information is protected, with whom information may be shared, what happens if you want your information back, what happens if the recipient is legally required to disclose your information, what happens if a party (or their representatives) breach the NDA, what representations you are making about the information (none), what effect the NDA has on any agreement between the parties, considerations about the process and other legal language to protect you.
-For more information on NDAs generally, please see this article
+For more information on NDAs generally, please see this article.

 3. Protect your people.
 Particularly if a potential buyer is a competitor, be smart about who on your team you’re making available for the buyer, at what stage, and consider adding non-solicitation provisions to your NDA.